 • Texas Private School Accreditation Commission

-• Distance Education Training Council, or from a public school regulated by a school system and state department of education.
+• Distance Education Accrediting Commission, or from a public school regulated by a school system and state department of education.

 - Submit an official copy of all post-secondary transcripts to the Admissions Office.
 (Transcript request forms are available online or in the Admissions Office.)
-A transcript is considered official only when it bears the seal of the granting institution and is either mailed directly to Southeastern Technical College, hand delivered in a sealed official envelope, or sent E-Script by participating colleges.
+A transcript is considered official only when it bears the seal of the granting institution and is either mailed directly to Southeastern Technical College, hand-delivered in a sealed official envelope, or sent E-Script by participating colleges.
+Students who wish to have prior college credit evaluated for transfer or intend on using a funding source that requires the evaluation of prior college credit, such as HOPE Scholarship or Veterans Educational Benefits, must submit all post-secondary transcripts along with their admission application.

-- Take the Next Generation Accuplacer (online or paper and pencil) placement test.
-Official transcripts from a regionally accredited postsecondary institution documenting successful completion (a grade of "C" or better) in equivalent, program-level English and Math courses may be submitted in lieu of taking the placement test.
+- Take the Accuplacer (online or paper and pencil) placement test.
+Official transcripts from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework completed may be used in place of placement exams.
 Reasonable accommodations are made during testing for those who need them.
 (Please notify the Special Needs Specialist to schedule a test date.)

-NOTE: The Automotive Electrical/Electronic Systems Technician, Commercial Truck Driving, Diesel Electrical/Electronic System Technician, and Shampoo Technician programs are the only programs that do not require a high school diploma or high school equivalent.
+NOTE: The Automotive Electrical/Electronic Systems Technician, Commercial Truck Driving, Diesel Electrical/Electronic System Technician, and Salon & Spa Support Specialist programs are the only programs that do not require a high school diploma or high school equivalent.
 Placement tests are not required for special admit (non-diploma/non-credit) students unless recommended by the Admissions Office.
 This recommendation will be based on educational data listed on the Application for Admission.
 Contact the Admission Office for details.

 Students applying for admission to the college must be 16 years of age or older or be dually/jointly enrolled high school students in the 10th, 11th, or 12th grades; the age requirement may be higher for some programs.
 See admission criteria within each program.

-To be admitted by all Technical Colleges, applicants must satisfy one (1) of the seven (7) academic readiness paths below:
+To be admitted by all Technical Colleges, applicants must satisfy one (1) of the six (6) academic readiness paths below:

 - High school graduates must submit an official high school transcript (including graduation date) that reflects the student has met the attendance, academic, and/or assessment requirements for the state’s board of education or equivalent agency.